 But, things like an appropriate amount of emergency savings, one’s lifestyle expense expectations, one’s target retirement date, the yield that someone feels comfortable living off of (generally speaking, the higher one’s portfolio yields, the most risk they’re facing), and the savings rate required to amass enough capital within a set amount of time to generate one’s target yield will all highly individualized.

 These personal finance metrics will vary from person to person depending on lifestyle choices in the past, present, and future.

-There’s no way that I could cover the myriad of factors that need to be considered in retirement planning in a word count that would be enjoyable to consume in a relatively short sitting.
+There’s no way that I could cover the myriad of factors that need to be considered in retirement planning in a word count that would be enjoyable to consume.

 Refusing to make the sacrifices necessary to live below one’s means is the first big mistake that people make when it comes to preparing for retirement.
 If you’re unable to do this, then frankly, you’re very unlikely to be able to experience a comfortable retirement.
 However, being that this is an investment article, I imagine that you’ve already checked off this first, very important box, because if you aren’t living below your means, then you likely don’t have funds available to invest.

 So, let’s say that you are someone managing money in the markets…well, then it’s time to move onto the second very big mistake I see individuals make that can totally derail their retirement plans: allowing emotions to dictate trading activity.